NivenT/music-downloader/README.md

 ./music-downloader

 Usage:
     ./music-downloader (-h | --help)
-  ./music-downloader [--songs FILE] [--dest FOLDER] [-v | --verbose] ./music-downloader --lyrics SONG [--save FILE] [--hide] [-v | --verbose] ./music-downloader --download SONG [--dest FOLDER] [-v | --verbose] ./music-downloader --play FILES... [--dir FOLDER] [--show-lyrics] [--show-play-output] [-v | --verbose] ./music-downloader --play-song SONGS... [--keep] [--show-lyrics] [-v | --verbose]
+    ./music-downloader [--songs FILE] [--dest FOLDER] [-v | --verbose] ./music-downloader --lyrics SONG [--save FILE] [--hide] [-v | --verbose] ./music-downloader --download SONGS... [--dest FOLDER] [-v | --verbose] ./music-downloader --play FILES... [--dir FOLDER] [--show-lyrics] [--show-play-output] [-v | --verbose] ./music-downloader --play-song SONGS... [--keep] [--show-lyrics] [-v | --verbose]

 Options:
     -h --help             Prints this message.
     --songs FILE          Text file containing songs to download [default: songs.txt] --dest FOLDER         Destination folder (where downloaded songs are saved) [default: songs/] -v --verbose          Use verbose output
-  --lyrics SONG         Name of song to find the lyrics of [default: ] --save FILE           File to save the lyrics to [default: ] --hide                Doesn't print the lyrics to the terminal --download SONG       Downloads a single song [default: ] --play FILES...
+    --lyrics SONG         Name of song to find the lyrics of [default: ] --save FILE           File to save the lyrics to [default: ] --hide                Doesn't print the lyrics to the terminal --download SONGS...
+List of songs to download --play FILES...
 List of MP3 files to play --dir FOLDER          The folder containing the files to play [default: .]
     --show-lyrics         Prints lyrics of song to the screen --show-play-output    Does not use quiet flag when running play command --play-song SONGS...
 Song to search for online and then play if found --keep                Keep a saved .mp3 of the song
 ```
 Examples include